drewlyton/vue-ts-capacitor-boilerplate/README.md

 # Vue 3 + TypeScript Stack for Mobile Apps

-This template is designed for speedy development of a new Capacitor project that uses Vue 3 and Typescript.
+This template is designed to quickly get up and running with a new Capacitor project that uses Vue 3 and Typescript.
 It comes with the essentials for a speedy development workflow including:

 - Development tooling powered by [Vite](https://vitejs.dev/)
 - Unit testing with [Vitest](https://vitest.dev) and [Testing Library](https://testing-library.com)